Caroaldana/goodReadMe/README.md

 ![GitHub license](https://img.shields.io/badge/license-none-red.svg)

 ## Description:
-This was developed so I can automate read me file
+This was developed so I can automate read me file.

 ## Table of Content:
 1. Intro